irisnet/testnets/README.md

 To get started with the latest testnet, please follow this [guide](https://github.com/irisnet/irishub/blob/master/docs/get-started/README.md).

 ## Testnet Status

+## Jan 17, 2019 - Fuxi-7000 Go Live

+We bootstraped the latest testnet with 21 genesis validators.
+Now, fuxi-8000 has 21 validators and the average block time is about 5s.
 ## Jan.
 16  New version
 Irishub v0.10.0 is released